 As of 2016, Siddhartha was running 1,607 cafes, 579 Xpress kiosks, and 415 Fresh & Ground outlets.
 He was also managing outlets across Austria, Czech Republic and Dubai.
 Café Coffee Day was one of the few franchises to have opened an outlet across the historically troubled border of Karachi.
-But very soon, services had to be pulled away.
+But soon, services had to be pulled away.

 Infusion of Funds

 In 2015, Siddhartha decided to go public with Coffee Day Enterprises (formerly known as Amalgamated Coffee Beans).
-After three days of bidding in a price band of Rs 316 to 328, the IPO was over-subscribed 1.81 times with a demand worth Rs 2,000 crores
+After three days of bidding in a price band of Rs 316 to 328, the IPO was over-subscribed 1.81 times with a demand worth Rs 2,000 crore.

-The significant stakeholders in the company include Nandan Nilekani, private equity firms – KKR Mauritius, Standard Chartered Private Equity, and New Silk Route PE Asia Fund LP.
+The significant stakeholders in the company include Nandan Nilekani, and private equity firms – KKR Mauritius, Standard Chartered Private Equity, and New Silk Route PE Asia Fund LP.

 One of India’s largest media houses, The Bennett Coleman and Company Limited, is also an investor.